bogas04/bogas04.github.io/src/routes/blog/_data/Living in Suwon, Korea.md

 ---
-title: "Living in Suwon, Korea"
+title: Living in Suwon, Korea
-description: >-
+description:
   First of all, let me clear out that I’m not a blogger, and definitely not as equipped in English as I would say I’m in JavaScript.
 date: "2016-11-27T11:48:44.318Z"